romiojoseph/at-protocol/node-scripts/create-pages/README.md

 # Bluesky AT Pages Manager (CLI)

-A command-line interface (CLI) tool to create, manage (list, view, edit, delete), and export long form posts stored as custom records (`app.blog.post`) on the Bluesky AT Protocol network.
+A command-line interface (CLI) tool to create, manage (list, view, edit, delete), and export long form posts stored as custom records (`sky.write.on.pages`) on the Bluesky AT Protocol network.
 You can also use the front-end of this tool using the below tool

 <mark>**To view these posts, you need a frontend that supports them**</mark>.
 I have created one for public use.
 You can copy the link and share it anywhere.